liefery-it-legacy/blog/_posts/2018-01-09-the-mysterious-query.md

 So what do we learn in the end?

-**Always benchmark with a variety of inputs!** Even if you think your input might be the _worst_ one - it's you guessing not knowing.
-The results might surprise you, as they did here.
+**Always benchmark with a variety of inputs!** Even if you think your input is definiely the _worst case_ - it's you guessing not knowing.
+Algorithms and systems often have interesting worst cases.
+The results might surprise you, as they surprised me here.

 Obviously we should have also noticed this slow query earlier by using application performance monitoring.
-Back then there weren't as many good tools for this as there are now and the application never made us any trouble.
+Back then there weren't as many good tools for this and our application never caused any trouble before though.
+Now there are more and better tools.

 So, take your trusty benchmarking tool and remember your inputs.